Our Website Uses Cookies In Order To Work Correctly And To Improve Your Browsing Experience. By Browsing This Website, You Agree To Our Cookie Policy.

 Open Icon Close Icon

-Although mesmerizingly beautiful and grand, Vesúvio also betrays its original purpose: not an aristocratic house but the Douro office of an estate manager.
-There is no elaborate entrance.
-Instead, you enter the house through a small door into the kitchen.
-Today there is also a spectacular shaded terrace overlooking the river, which has become the heart of the house.
-But in Dona Antónia’s day life at the Quinta gathered around her office.
+There is a spectacular shaded terrace overlooking the river, which has become the heart of the house; in Dona Antónia’s time, however, life at the Quinta centred around her office.
 The Symington family has preserved the house almost entirely as Antónia left it, and it retains all its original charm.

 The Estate Wall